-Policy action addressing these barriers can lead to increased cross-border activities.
+Policy action addressing these barriers can lead to increased cross-border activities140.
 In addition, almost half of the respondents to the public consultation consider that these regulatory barriers in business services should be addressed across the board (meaning, for both cross-border and domestic service providers).

-As described above, this package would reduce administrative as well as regulatory obstacles for both domestic and cross-border service providers.
+obstacles for both domestic and cross-border service providers.
 It would in particular benefit SMEs which are currently most affected by heavy administrative and regulatory burden.
 This package would (in contrast to packages 1 and 2) also provide additional opportunities for domestic providers to enter the market, benefiting from less restrictive conditions to set up a primary establishment.
 Overall, it is expected to increase market dynamics (more entry of new firms) for both cross-border and domestic providers.
 These increased market dynamics have been shown to positively impact on competitiveness/productivity growth.
 On the other hand, the proposed changes will not overcome barriers such as languages, customer relations or VAT.